 historyis 100 andhistoryIntervalis 15 (minutes), AutoConfig stores 100 data points, each representing the market state at 15-minute intervals, potentially covering a much longer period (100 * 15 minutes = 25 hours).

-This historical data is particularly useful for filters that need to analyze market conditions over extended periods, such as identifying overarching trends, support and resistance levels over many hours or days, or comparing current volatility to a longer-term baseline.
+This historical data is useful for filters that analyze longer windows, such as trends, support and resistance over hours or days, or volatility against a longer-term baseline.

 The history parameter is a numerical value set within an AutoConfig job's configuration.
-It dictates the maximum number of historical data points the job will store.
+It sets the maximum number of historical data points the job will store.

 Consider this example snippet from an AutoConfig JSON file: